Brasstown Bald Buster 5K

 The highest race of any distance in Georgia and that won't change.

-This race has been happening for almost 20 years.
-New for 2018, Run Bum will be taking over directing the race.
+This race has been happening for almost 30 years.
+Run Bum took over directing the race in 2018.
 For those of you who do not know Sean Run Bum Blanton he has run 150+ ultra marathons.
 He started and owns the 2nd largest trail and ultra running race company in North America and trains on this road regularly.

 In his words…